Trial balance: definition, types and how to prepare

 An unadjusted trial balance captures your initial ledger data before any corrections.
 It shows your day-to-day transactions as first recorded.

-• Deferrals: Recognising income only when earned
+• Deferrals: Recognise prepaid income only when earned

-• Depreciation: Spreading asset costs over time
+• Depreciation: Spread asset costs over their useful life

 These adjustments help you see your true financial position.